SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/users-in-other-tenants.md

 To log in as support user from the management tenant, you must provide the following information in the Login screen:

 * Tenant ID:  The ID of the tenant of the user to be supported.
 The tenant ID is shown in the user dropdown menu in the UI.
-In some environments, especially in test environments, you can simply open the destination tenants URL (e.g. *testtenant.cumulocity.com*) and log into the tenant without the tenant ID.
+In some environments, especially in test environments, you can open the destination tenant´s URL (e.g. *testtenant.cumulocity.com*) and log into the tenant without the tenant ID.
 * Support user: The username of the management tenant user that executes the support.
 * User: The username of the user to be supported.